WidgetOptions/widget-options/readme.txt

 == Description ==

 <strong>Control your sidebar widgets more!</strong> Assign different contents on your sidebars, footer and any sidebar widgets.

+With over <strong>1,060,000+ downloads</strong> and an <strong>average rating of 4.9 stars</strong>, there are no doubts that Widget Options is the perfect solution for you to take better control of your widgets.

 <strong>Widget Options</strong> adds elegant and feature-packed tabbed options below each widget to completely manage and control each widgets visibility and appearance.